Business Loan Interest Rates – January 2023

 Collateral is the security, which is pledged to the lender to avail a loan.
 Higher the value of collateral, the more will be the benefits.
 Highly valuable collateral like real estate, equipment, machinery, deposits or home equity gives security to the bank.
 After examining the collateral, the bank may grant you a higher loan amount as the risk is low.
 However, unsecured business loans are collateral free wherein you are not required to submit any security with the Bank/NBFC.

 Business loan interest rates vary from one lender to another.
 But if you compare business loan interest rates offered by Banks or NBFCs, you will find that usually, Private and Public Sector Banks offer comparatively lower interest rates, as offered to Non-Banking Financial Companies (NBFCs), Small Finance Banks (SFBs), Micro Finance Institutions (MFIs) or other financial institutions.

 Business Loan Balance Transfer (BLBT) is a credit facility in which customers can transfer their existing business loan from one bank to another online at comparatively lower interest rates or for other benefits.
 The main purpose of making balance transfers is to reduce EMIs and choose a lower interest rate for the outstanding balance of the loan amount.

 Get exclusive Business Loan offers for Doctors, CAs & Engineers Apply Now

 Q. How do I get the lowest interest rate business loan?

-Q. What is the minimum and maximum loan amount can I take through Business Loan?
+Q. What is the minimum and maximum loan amount can I avail through Business Loan?

 Ans.
-The minimum loan amount offered is Rs.
-10,000 and the maximum loan is up to Rs.
-2 crore for unsecured business loans.
+The minimum loan amount has no limit to borrow and the maximum loan is up to Rs.
+2 crores for unsecured business loans that are collateral free.

 Q. Is the business loan interest rate fixed or floating?